 CID is the official umbrella organization for all forms of dance in all countries of the world.
 It is a non-governmental organization founded in 1973 within the UNESCO headquarters in Paris, where it is based.
 It brings together the most important international, national and local organizations, as well as select individuals active in dance.
 CID cooperates with national and local governments, international organizations and institutions.Its members are the most prominent federations, associations, schools, companies and individuals in over 170 countries.
 CID is official partner of UNESCO, the United Nations Educational, Scientific and Cultural Organization.

-CID UNESCO-Nassau Bahamas Section
+CID -Nassau Bahamas Section Partners of UNESCO

 The International Dance Council CID, Paris